vmisra1989/devops-testproject/README.md

 ## Conclusion
 This project provides a basic setup for a CI/CD pipeline using GitHub, Jenkins, Docker, and Minikube on macOS.

 There are many possibilities to make it better slowly.
-Couple of them are :
+Couple of them are which will be implemented in next version of this project:
 1. Keep github repo private and integrate Jenkins with github repo.
 2. Integrating testing tools with Jenkins using plugins.
-3.